thruthesky/fireflutter/docs/english/dynamic_link.md

 ### Android assetlinks.json

-For android, save it under document "android" using the app bundle id (as field name) and the array of sha 256 (as value):
+For android, in Firestore on the "\_link\_" collection, save it under document "android" using the app bundle id (as field name) and the array of sha 256 (as value):

 For example: